Rust-GCC/gccrs/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 provides full line number information for declarations and statements, and complete debugging data for all types.

 In some situations, a name in the source may not be available.
-Renamings are not currently emitted into the debugging data.
-When debugging a nested function, variables from enclosing scopes will not be available.
-You will have to examine those variables in their hosting frame.
+For example, renamings are not currently emitted into the debugging data.

 In addition, debugging information may be confusing if you have ``out`` parameters to subprograms.
 If you have a procedure with only